 “All depends on collaboration.
 The way to actually work together in a trusted mindset will be the difference between success and failure.”

 This approach to collaborative innovation has already come to life in projects such as IntelliTug at the Wärtsilä Acceleration Centre in Singapore, where innovation and the development of smart technologies is done by collaborating with industry, academia, and local partners.
-One of the largest projects to reflect this collaborative approach is Wärtsilä’s Smart Technology Hub in Vaasa, on the west coast of Finland.
+One of the largest projects to reflect this collaborative approach is Wärtsilä’s Sustainable Technology Hub in Vaasa, on the west coast of Finland.
 With a total investment of approximately EUR 200 million, including EUR 83 million from Wärtsilä towards modern testing and production technology, the Hub invites key stakeholders in the innovation ecosystem – from customers, suppliers and start-ups, to academia and think tanks – to collaborate on smart solutions for the maritime and energy sectors.

 As a basis for the collaboration, Wärtsilä together with an initial set of partners has set out on the journey to develop an approach to simplify and accelerate this type of multilateral cross-industry collaboration.
 To form a trusted environment, this group of partners has jointly developed mindset and values that will form the foundation of the future collaboration.
 Building on this foundation the work continues to develop an exemplary process and methods that aim at supporting the collaboration.